a true story about big feelings

 have you ever felt this way too?

 "This water is so deep.
-It's loud.
-Letting go feels scary.
-The wall feels safe."
+And so loud.
+Letting go is a really big thing."